Finding a venue to visit

 - parkrun Elevation Rankings: A webpage which ranks the UK parkruns in order of total elevation, so if you're looking to find a pb course or the complete opposite, this may give you a good idea of where to head to - Jegmar - parkrun Elevation Rankings

 - The parkrunshow podcast: Listen to some of the archived episodes of the parkrun show, which can be found on the marathon talk website and I think also on itunes.
 If you read the text underneath each episode it'll tell you which event was profiled on that episode.
 Remember the episodes are a few years old now so always cross-check the information with the event's webpage in case things have changed.
 Also, if you haven't listened to the entire back catalogue then you should - it was a great show and I miss it.
 [Link: Marathon Talk - The parkrunshow archive]

-- Blogs: Search for the venue you are thinking of visiting followed by 'blog' on google to see if any bloggers have written any interesting things about the venue - they may cover details that the course page can't and they'll probably also have some useful information regarding shoe choice etc. A few useful blogs which might give you some tips are:
+- Blogs/videos: Search for the venue you are thinking of visiting followed by 'blog' on google to see if any bloggers have written any interesting things about the venue - they may cover details that the course page can't and they'll probably also have some useful information regarding shoe choice etc. A few useful blogs which might give you some tips are:

 - abradypus (written by Louise Ayling)

 - All Scottish parkruns (written by Scott MacMichael)